East Versus West in Massage

-Massage in Thailand is easier, cheaper and often more fun
+Thai Massage in Thailand is easier, cheaper, and often more fun

-Anyone who has ever been in Thailand knows the great feeling of being able to get a full body massage or even a quick foot massage almost anywhere and for very little money.
+Anyone who has ever been to Thailand knows the great feeling of being able to get a full-body Thai Massage or even a quick foot massage almost anywhere and for very little money.

 Nobody has to worry about privacy since it is all done fully dressed.
 Intake forms do not exist and neither do legal threats.